rucio/rucio/doc/rucio-server.md

 # Connect to storage

-In order to upload files, you now have to define a Rucio storage element (RSE).
-All uploads are handled **client-side** --- the server only tells the client the details about location and upload protocol of the server.
+In order to be able to upload files, you now have to define a Rucio storage element (RSE).
+Note that all uploads are handled **client-side** --- the server only tells the client the details about location and upload protocol of the RSE.

 ## Define an RSE
 The first step is to create the RSE with **rucio-admin**

 	$rucio-admin -v -u root rse add MY_STORE

-This tells the server that there is a storage element named "MY_STORE" and sets some default properties of it, including upload quota.
-Note however that no location or file transfer protocol is defined in this stage!
+This tells the server that there is a storage element named "MY_STORE" and sets some default properties of it, including upload quota etc. Note however that no location or file transfer protocol is defined in this stage!
 But the server knows that the RSE exists:

     $rucio list-rses
     MY_STORE